 Since March, we’ve been hosting two or three “Better Normal” conversations each week with our community that address how to create a better normal in areas such as education, domestic violence, community self-care, and building resilient communities.

 Join us on October 22 for “Hope and Progress, No Matter What” — an ACEs Connection/Cambia Health Foundation “Better Normal”.
-We will provide examples of hope and progress in the ACEs movement — how organizations and communities integrate ACEs science to solve our most intractable problems, as well as provide individuals, families, organizations, communities, and systems with a roadmap for change.
+We will provide examples of hope and progress in the ACEs movement and have a conversation about how individuals, families, organizations, communities, and systems are continuing their progress, no matter what.

 Jane Stevens, Publisher and Founder of ACEs Connection, will review the stunning accomplishments of ACEs pioneers and the role ACEs Connection plays in supporting how people have used and are using ACEs science to solve some significant problems on an organizational level, how we’re supporting communities to do that work, and how we’re measuring progress so that the ACEs movement can tackle some significant systems change.